sanskrit/raw_etexts_english/blogs/manasataramgini/2005-03-08_the-wicks-of-bhairavananda.md

 +++
-title = "The wicks ofxa0bhairavAnanda"
+title = "The wicks of bhairavAnanda"

 +++
 Having worshipped krodhabhairava and offered his arghya to